Starignus/PythonPractise/Session1/RPIsetup/RPI_setup.md

 ### Accessing from your computer (Windows)

 If your computer operative  system is Windows, to access remotely you will need to install PuTTY, which  is a free implementation of SSH and Telnet for Windows and Unix platforms.
+Feel free to explore other softwares!

 1. To download it click [here]( http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).